Recent Advances in Reinforcement Learning in Finance: The Basics of Reinforcement Learning

 The history of RL has two main threads that were pursued independently before intertwining in modern RL.
 One thread concerns learning by trial and error and started in the psychology of animal learning.
 The other thread concerns the problem of optimal control for an evolving system and its solution using value functions and dynamic programming.
 Although this thread did not involve learning directly, the Bellman equation developed from this line of literature is viewed as the foundation of many important modern RL algorithms such as $Q$-learning and Actor-Critic.

 Over the last few years, RL, grounded on combining classical theoretical results with deep learning and the functional approximation paradigm, has proved to be a fruitful approach to many artificial intelligence tasks from diverse domains.
-Breakthrough achievements include reaching human-level performance in such complex games as Go \cite{silver2017mastering}, and multi-player StarCraft II \cite{vinyals2019grandmaster}.
+Breakthrough achievements include reaching human-level performance in such complex tasks as Go \cite{silver2017mastering} and multi-player StarCraft II \cite{vinyals2019grandmaster}, as well as the development of ChatGPT \cite{radford2019language}.
 The generality of the reinforcement learning framework allows its application in both discrete and continuous spaces to solve tasks in both real and simulated environments \cite{lillicrap2015continuous}.

 Classical RL research during the last third of the previous century developed an extensive theoretical core on which modern algorithms are based.
 Several algorithms, such as Temporal-Difference Learning and $Q$-learning, were developed and are able to solve small-scale problems when either the states of the environment can be enumerated (and stored in memory) or the optimal policy lies in the space of linear or quadratic functions of the state variable.
 Although these restrictions are extremely limiting, these foundations of classical RL theory underlie the modern approaches which benefit from increased computational power.
 Combining this framework with deep learning \cite{goodfellow2016deep} was popularized by the Deep $Q$-learning algorithm, introduced in \cite{mnih2013playing}, which was able to play any of 57 Atari console games without tweaking the network architecture or algorithm hyperparameters.
 This novel approach was extensively researched and significantly improved over the following years \cite{van2016deep,gu2016continuous,fan2020theoretical}.